Russidan-Nadee/RFID-intern/README.md

 Start the server
 ```
 npm start
-or for development
+//or for development
 npm run dev
-Frontend Setup
 ```
+## Frontend Setup

 Navigate to frontend directory
 ```
 cd ../frontend